-Each year since, the AAUW Corpus Christi Branch has donated funds annually to the Friends of the Corpus Christi Public Libraries, and a portion of these funds help support the Children’s Reading Program.
+In prior years, the AAUW Corpus Christi Branch annual donations to the Friends of the Corpus Christi Public Libraries have helped to support the Children’s Reading Program.
 The Public Library hosts a variety of children’s events focused on encouraging reading at a young age, and the AAUW donations help supply the books, crafts, and other materials needed for these events.
 The Children’s Reading Program includes events such as Preschool Music and Motion, Ready Readers, Baby Lapsit Storytime, and Mad about Science.
 Other special events include the annual Children’s Library Festival and Summer Reading Club.
 (See Circus Chicken Dog in 2020, Dr. Sketchy in 2019, and Lanky the Clown and Dr. Sketchy.)
 The program is structured to support learning through fun interactive activities for children of all ages.

-Another portion of our donations to the Friends of the Corpus Christi Public Libraries has been used to supplement the adult sections of the library.
+Other portions of our donations to the Friends of the Corpus Christi Public Libraries have been used to supplement the adult sections of the library.
 Donations have been used to buy 1,000 classic books that formed the foundation of the “Classics Collection.”
 The library also has used donations to expand the selection of classic movie DVDs and books on CD.

-Another event co-hosted by the Branch, in partnership with the Corpus Christi Public Libraries, is a dinner honoring the authors of young adult literature, as a part of the Teen Bookfest By the Bay.
+Another previous event co-hosted in prior years by the Branch, in partnership with the Corpus Christi Public Libraries, was a dinner honoring the authors of young adult literature, as a part of the Teen Bookfest By the Bay.
 These authors were invited by the Public Library to present writing workshops for secondary area students.
-The workshops provide insight to the building blocks for establishing character, setting, form, and structure for a well-written story.
-These techniques also provide students with the skills to succeed in high school, college, and beyond.
+The workshops provided insight to the building blocks for establishing character, setting, form, and structure for a well-written story.
+These techniques also provided students with the skills to succeed in high school, college, and beyond.